 The differences in performance could be life-saving.
 According to tyre manufacturer Michelin, the stopping distance from 31mph on snow is 63 metres in a car fitted with summer tyres, and 32 metres in an identical car fitted with winter tyres.
 That could make a lot of difference in an emergency.

 As well as that, because they have more grip, a car fitted with winter tyres is more stable and safer, so you’re more likely to make it round a corner.

-‘After experiencing the benefits of winter tyres both on the road and in a testing environment,’ he said, ‘I believe most British drivers would be shocked if they felt the difference.’
+“After experiencing the benefits of winter tyres both on the road and in a testing environment,” he said, “I believe most British drivers would be shocked if they felt the difference.”

 Perhaps more of a problem is what to do with the tyres you take off.
 You must change all four at once – and you need to keep the summer set for when the weather improves – but four tyres take up a lot of space.
 In some cases, your retailer will keep one set in a ‘tyre hotel’, but you may have to pay for the privilege.

-You may also have heard that winter tyres give a less comfortable ride than the summer equivalent, but that hasn’t been the case in our experience – in fact, our tester said his Golf was more comfortable on winter tyres.
+You may also have heard that winter tyres give a less comfortable ride than the summer equivalent, although that hasn’t been the case in our experience – in fact, our tester said his Golf was more comfortable on winter tyres.

 If you need to drive in parts of the country where the weather is wintry and cold for long periods, winter tyres probably are worth the hassle and expense; but, if you live somewhere where the temperature rarely drops below 7°C or you simply cut down on driving in the winter, it probably makes more sense to stick with summer tyres all year round.